 An occupier of premises adjoining a highway1 or other public place2 is under an obligation to take reasonable care not to injure members of the public, and is liable3 if, in consequence of failing to exercise such care, a person is injured:

-(1) where the occupier knew or ought reasonably to have known4 that the premises were in a state likely to cause injury to persons passing by either as a result of dangers on the surface of the highway5, or as a result of objects falling from above
+(1) where the occupier knew or ought reasonably to have known4 that the premises were in a state likely to cause injury to persons passing by either as a result of dangers on the surface of the highway5, or as a result

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.